© Gemma Hunt

 Indoors

 If the weather turns snowy and you still want to picnic then head to the heated picnic rooms at either the Cairn lift in Val Thorens or La Masse 1 in Les Menuires.
-They have been well refurbished recently with drinks machines, wifi and tablets if you need to re-load your ski pass.
+They have been well refurbished with drinks machines, wifi and tablets if you need to re-load your ski pass.

 Wherever you go don't forget to put your rubbish in the bin or take it with you!